clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/acd-integration/cloud/add-database-integration.md

    - **Agent status** for agent status data
     By default, data is imported every 15 minutes but you can control the import behavior with two additional checkboxes:
         - **Import data in real time**: Data is imported every 10 seconds.
 Available in injixo Advanced and Enterprise WFM only.
         - **Data reconciliation**: Controls which time period of agent status data is imported every 15 minutes.
-Defaults to data from the last 24 hours (recommended).
+Defaults to data from the last 24 hours.

 2. Select the **Database time zone** from the drop-down menu.
 3. Enter the **SQL query** that will be used to import data from your database.
 Learn more about the [SQL Query](#sql-query).